Murder by Numbers (video game): Gameplay

-Story
+Plot

 Set in Los Angeles in 1996, Murder by Numbers follows Honor Mizrahi, the co-star of the TV detective show Murder Miss Terri.
 After she is fired from her job, she comes across SCOUT, a robot who was thrown away in a trash heap and has lost most of his memories.
 Honor discovers that the show's showrunner has been murdered.
 With SCOUT's help, Honor manages to solve the mystery behind the murder, but the murderer seemingly commits suicide.
 Honor soon finds herself involved in more murder mysteries, working alongside SCOUT to solve them as he tries to regain his lost memories.

 Development

 Murder by Numbers was developed by Mediatonic, an independent United Kingdom-based studio.
-Among those that have contributed include writer Ed Fear (from The Swords of Ditto), character designer Hato Moa (Hatoful Boyfriend) and composer Masakazu Sugimori (Phoenix Wright: Ace Attorney, Viewtiful Joe, and Ghost Trick: Phantom Detective).
+The game was designed and written by The Swords of Ditto writer Ed Fear, with character designs by Hatoful Boyfriend creator Hato Moa.
+The game's musical score was composed by Phoenix Wright: Ace Attorney composer Masakazu Sugimori, with singer-songwriter Bright Light Bright Light providing vocals for the game's main theme.

 The game was released on the Nintendo Switch on 5 March 2020, on Windows on 6 March 2020 and on Stadia on 23 March 2021.